 Founder and Admissions Officer:

-Kirk Raymond Butt
+Kirk Raymond Butt, PhD

 LISTING ON GLOBAL GENIUS REGISTRY